-Womanliness.
 Traits, things, skills, and qualities typically associated with women.
 These change in time and are culture-specific.
-For instance, things like nurture, dolls, makeup, skirts, and the color pink are often described as feminine even though as late as the 18th century men too were expected to wear fancy clothes and show their emotions openly.
+For instance, things like nurture, dolls, makeup, skirts, and the color pink are often described as feminine even though in the 18th century men too were expected to wear fancy clothes and show their emotions openly.
 All of us manifest some degree of femininity.
-Femininity is thus not directly linked to a person’s anatomy; rather, it is an ever-changing feature of a person, much like one’s style.
+Femininity is thus not directly linked to a person’s gender; rather, it is an ever-changing feature of a person, much like one’s style.

-Intersex is a general term for various congenital conditions where a child’s physical sex characteristics cannot be defined as belonging unambiguously to a girl or a boy.
+Intersex is a general term for various conditions where a child’s physical sex characteristics such as genitals, hormones or chromosomes cannot be defined as belonging unambiguously to a girl or a boy.
 An intersex condition can be detected at birth or later, for instance in puberty.
 Sometimes an intersex condition is not detected in an individual’s lifetime.
-In Finland, 10–20 intersex children are born every year.
+In Finland, approx. 500 intersex children are born every year.

-The word multiculturalism is generally used to refer to the current situation where immigration to Finland has been growing steadily during the past decades.
-Often the discussion is also connected to objectives aiming at managing the challenges brought about by immigration.
 In this project, the starting point is that the Finnish society has always been multicultural, i.e. consisting of and influenced by various different cultures.
-Multiculturalism can thus be understood as a broader term embracing the diversity of people in terms of language, culture, ethnicity, gender identity, and sexual orientation.
+Multiculturalism can thus be understood as a broader term embracing the diversity of people in terms of language, culture and ethnicity.

 Non-binary gender identity

-A person who has a non-binary gender identity does not identify as unambiguously male or female.
+A person who is non-binary does not identify as unambiguously male or female.
 Non-binary people can consider themselves both male and female – or neither of the two.
-For some people, the term is used as a concept to denote a wish to be met and treated in a way deviating from the gender binary.

 Rainbow family (LGBT family)